Suchismita-Deb/Suchismita-Deb.github.io/content/post/Java/InterviewQuestion/Topic4.md

     </profile>
 </profiles>
 ```
-Properties.
+**Properties**.

 Declares reusable properties for the project.
 Properties are reusable variables that make your POM file cleaner and easier to manage.
-They can be used in various parts of the file with ${property-name}.
+They can be used in various parts of the file with `${property-name}`.
 ```xml
 <properties>
     <java.version>1.8</java.version>
     <encoding>UTF-8</encoding>
 </properties>
 ```
-Parent POM.
+**Parent POM**.

 Inherits configuration from a parent project.
 The parent tag allows a project to inherit configurations from a parent POM file.
 This is particularly useful in multi-module projects to centralize dependency and plugin configurations.

 All child modules automatically inherit dependencies and plugins defined in the parent POM.
 ```xml
 <parent>